The Last House: Production

-In May 2024, it was announced that Louis Leterrier would direct a science fiction horror film, with a screenplay by Matthew Robinson.
+In May 2024, it was announced that Louis Leterrier would direct a science fiction horror film titled 11817, with a screenplay by Matthew Robinson.
 Greta Lee and Kingsley Ben-Adir were cast in the lead roles.
 In January 2025, Netflix acquired the project, with Wagner Moura replacing Ben-Adir.

 Principal photography began on April 21, 2025, with Gabriel Barbosa, Noah Alexander Sosnowski, Emma Ho, and Riley Chung joining the cast.
+Filming occurred mostly in England at Shepperton Studios.